Assistant or Associate Clinical Professor of Anatomic Pathology

 College of Veterinary Medicine

-The Department of Biomedical Sciences in the College of Veterinary Medicine at Cornell University invites applications for a clinical track anatomic pathology faculty position in the Section of Anatomic Pathology.
-This expansion of the section will result in a total of eight pathologists with the goals of providing excellent diagnostic services (necropsy and biopsy), training eight residents and up to two pathology fellows, teaching veterinary students in the preclinical years, on the necropsy rotation and the histopathology elective, and supporting robust basic and clinical research programs.
-The successful candidate will work with the staff of the histopathology and necropsy laboratories in a state-of-the-art diagnostic center with capabilities including digital microscopy, a variety of diagnostic modalities such as immunohistochemistry and in situ hybridization, and a BSL-3 laboratory.
+The Department of Biomedical Sciences in the College of Veterinary Medicine at Cornell University invites applications for a clinical track faculty position in the Section of Anatomic Pathology.
+This individual will join a group of 7 board-certified pathologists whose goals include providing excellent diagnostic services (necropsy and biopsy), training anatomic pathology residents and fellows, teaching veterinary students in the preclinical years, on the necropsy rotation and the histopathology elective, and advancing the understanding of disease processes through basic and clinical research.
+The successful candidate will work with the staff of the histopathology and necropsy laboratories in the Cornell Animal Health Diagnostic Center, a state of the art diagnostic facility equipped with digital microscopy, a variety of diagnostic modalities such as immunohistochemistry and in situ hybridization, and a BSL-3 laboratory.

 Candidates must have a DVM or equivalent degree and have completed a three-year residency in veterinary pathology.
 Board certification in veterinary pathology (ACVP) is preferred, but board eligible individuals are also encouraged to apply.